Legislature > Frequently Asked Questions

 Find out who represents you

-The best way to get a legislator's attention is with a short, well-reasoned letter.
-Here are a few do's and don'ts on how to write an effective letter to your representative:
+The best way to get a legislator's attention is with a short, well-reasoned letter or email.
+Here are a few do's and don'ts on how to write an effective communication to your representative:

 - Make your letter neat and easy to read (type or print).